Potatoritos/funny-mobs/README.md

 ## Arsonist

 Pursues the player with an axe.
-Every 15s, teleports to the nearest player and unleashes flames in a 8m radius, lasting for 1.5s.
+Every 15s, teleports to the nearest player and unleashes flames in an 8m radius, lasting for 1.5s.
 Players within this radius take 3.3 hearts of damage per second.

 Drops: Parry Mk.1 (25% chance)